williamlines/CV/README.md

 -What was the result? -->

-#### Collaboration
+#### Collaboration and Communication

 - I have a breadth of collaborative experience working quickly and efficiently as a team in my bar job, as well as long term group projects in my university degree creating and presenting a business plan to mock investors.
-- While at Makers, I often engaged in pair programming while working on projects, this would make building code from scratch fly by!
+- Throughout my time at Makers, particularly the final project, I often engaged in pair programming whilst working on a project.
+This would make building code from scratch fly by, and allowed me to empathise and understand my work partner, resulting in better code.
 - Using mobbing as a quick solution to overcome obstacles when working in a small team.

-#### Communication

 - Clear and concise communication is pivotal to fulfilling my roll as bar staff, having no problem taking and fulfilling orders in a buzzing, extremely busy environment.
 - Took part in presenting projects in my university degree on many occasions, presenting to large and smaller audiences, taking and answering questions.
 - Knowledge sharing while working on a project at makers to promote a culture of collaboration and mutual support within a team.